nishchalbasyal/restful-api-mysql/README.md

 ## Getting Started <a name="getting-started"></a>

-To start using the Employee Management API, refer to the endpoints section below.
+To start using API, refer to the endpoints section below.
 No authentication tokens are required, as the API relies on session-based authentication.

 ## Endpoints <a name="endpoints"></a>